Applying for Social Security disability benefits; guidance from a Dothan Social Security lawyer

 The Alabama Social Security office will make its initial decision on your claim based on the information that it has gathered from you and your health care providers.
 You can increase your chances of a successful outcome at the initial stage by filling out the forms accurately and completely.

 We can assist you once you have filed your application.
 You do not need to wait until your application has been denied.
 Please describe your claim using the form to the right, and we will respond promptly.
-Or you may email us or call our toll free number.
+Or you may email us or call us today.

 Dothan Alabama disability lawyers